 The customer

 UHG is a healthcare system with several hospitals caring for a large population.
 They are a privately-owned for-profit organisation but with a founding philosophy that allows them to worry less about their financial bottom line than they would otherwise have to.
 But that doesn’t mean they do not have to be mindful about their operating costs.
 It simply means, their stakeholders care about environmental and social impacts.
 Their business practices reflect that.
 They take care of their employees as they take care of their patients.
 They are also known to treat their suppliers well.
-They believe an ecosystem of services, such as theirs, will be more successful in the long-term if suppliers have healthy profits.
-They are systems thinkers to the core and are not afraid to experiment now to develop practices of the future.
-All this in an industry that adheres to strict standards and regulations.
+They believe a business ecosystem such as theirs, will be healthier if suppliers make healthy profits.
+They are systems thinkers to the core and are not afraid to experiment now, to develop practices of the future.
+All this in an industry subject to strict standards and regulations.

 The cleaning and sterilisation of linen is critical to caregiving operations throughout the healthcare system.
 Staff and patients make use scrubs, gowns, and sheets, every single day.
 In the healthcare setting, linens get heavily soiled from even normal use.
 They need to be frequently changed to avoid infections, diseases and discomfort.
 Each hospital creates a large daily load for laundry that must be promptly washed to replenish stocks of clean linen, but also to avoid unhygienic piles from accumulating on premises.
 Thus far, it had made sense for UHG to wash its own laundry.
 An internal unit called WMC, has effectively run the operation.
 They knew the wash loads well because of being an integral part of the UHG caregiving operation.